Skip Navigation

 • Activated carbon reduces PCB bioavailability in the lab

-• The technology offers significant cost savings compared to traditional clean-up methods
+• The technology offers significant cost savings compared to other clean-up methods

 Ghosh had previously collaborated with Richard Luthy, Ph.D., an SRP grant recipient at Stanford University, to develop the novel concept of amending sediments with sorbents to reduce pollutant bioavailability.
 Their initial studies resulted in a method, patented in 2006, to stabilize persistent organic contaminants using carbon as sorbents and laid much of the groundwork for identifying potential barriers and future research needs to make the technology a viable reality, including the need for efficient methods to deliver the sorbents to sediment.